-The following Arbitration guidance note Produced in partnership with Simmons & Simmons LLP provides comprehensive and up to date legal information covering:
+The following Arbitration practice note produced in partnership with Simmons & Simmons provides comprehensive and up to date legal information covering:

-Generally, the institution's role in an institutional arbitration includes (but is not limited to):
+Generally, the arbitral institution's role in an institutional arbitration includes (but is not limited to):

-receiving the request for arbitration and distributing it to the defendant
+receiving the request for arbitration and distributing it to the respondent

 appointing the tribunal where the arbitration agreement provides for them to do so or in default of the parties' ability to do so